 Students are involved by serving as Lectors, Eucharistic Ministers or serving at special celebrations.

-We celebrate daily Mass Monday through Thursday at 12:15 p.m. (daily Mass is held in the Alumnae Library Theater.
-Vigil Mass is held Saturdays in the Alumnae Library Theater at 6 p.m.
+We celebrate daily Mass Monday through Thursday at 12:15 p.m. in St. Joseph Chapel, Berchmans Hall.
+Vigil Mass is held Saturdays at 6 p.m.
 Daily Readings

 Sacrament of Reconciliation may be scheduled prior to Mass or by appointment by contacting Father Mark Stelzer at firstname.lastname@example.org.